dgoon/getdata-005/CodeBook.md

 ## Dataset format

-Generated tidy dataset is stored in the file: ./data/tidy_dataset.csv.txt. \
+Generated tidy dataset is stored in the file: ./data/tidy_dataset.csv.txt.
-It is CSV format with column names in the first row.
+It is in CSV format with column names in the first row.
-If the tidy dataset is generated correctly, its dimension must be 180x68.
+If the tidy dataset is generated correctly, its dimension must be **180 x 68**.

 * 66 columns are data.
 Data columns are averaged from rawdata columns with **same** name, which were in continuous numeric values.
 * 2 columns - **Subject**, **Activity** are the grouping key.
 There are 30 subject codes(1~30) and 6 types of Activity, so there are 180 averaged rows.